umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-with-migrations.md

 - `ReplaceGridDataTypeArtifactMigrator` - migrates a Data Type based on the legacy Grid layout into the Block Grid
 - `ReplaceUnknownEditorDataTypeArtifactMigrator` - replaces any unknown editor alias with a label

 We've also made available base implementations that you can use to build your own migrations.
-You may have a need to handle transfer of information between other obsolete and replacement property editors that you have in your Umbraco application.
+You may need to handle the transfer of information between other obsolete and replacement property editors that you have in your Umbraco application.

 - `ArtifactMigratorBase<TArtifact>` - migrates the artifact of the specified type
 - `DataTypeArtifactMigratorBase` - migrates Data Type artifacts